Council tax debt can be an overwhelming burden for many people in the UK, with thousands of households falling into arrears each year.

 A payment made to the local authority council tax is a priority payment.
-This means that the council has the power to chase and enforce action should you fall behind on payments.
+This means that the council has the power to collect council tax debt and use enforcement action should you fall behind on payments.

-Councils have additional legal powers, which allows them to call upon the use of bailiffs in England, Wales and Northern Ireland or sheriff officers in Scotland to reclaim what is owed.
+Councils have additional legal powers, which allows them to call upon the use of bailiffs in England, Wales ,and Northern Ireland, or sheriff officers in Scotland, to reclaim what’s owed.

 Who has to pay council tax?

 Most people across the UK are required to pay council tax, however, there are some exceptions to this as well as discounts available to people that you should be aware of.

 In some instances, properties can be exempt from council tax if: